8BitGinger/GumshoeReact/README.md

 #### Adventures

 Will be adding more than just the starter adventure during future development.
+Currently Released Chapter 1 of 3 of Neon Charade

 <details closed>
 <summary>Future Adventures:</summary>